Chad-Stephens/health-insurance-premiums/README.md

 # Notes

 The project was completed in RMarkdown, so there are both code chunks and written work.
 For those who are interested in replicating or making improvements to my work, I have a separate file that only includes the R code.
-Additionally, the data set used has also been included as a csv file.
+Additionally, the data set used has also been included as a .xlsx file.

 # References